winitzki/lamonte-jexer-wikis/wishlist.md

   - Monochrome
   - Trans flag colors

-* Transparency: window, screen

-* Background image (Swing only): window, screen
+* Alpha transparency: window, screen

 * Declarative text configuration file (XML, YAML, something like that) to define the interface: menus, windows, widgets

 * Examples using other JVM languages: Kotlin, Clojure

+* AWT Toolkit to run AWT/Swing from within a terminal emulator

+😻